jeffrey-xiao/Princeton-Algorithms-Part-1/README.md

 ###Part 5: Binary Search Trees###

-*Project: Kd tree* -- Using the concept of binary search trees, implement a two diminsional kd tree.
+*Project: Kd tree* -- Using the concept of binary search trees, implement a two dimensional kd tree.